thamara/vscode-code-annotation/README.md

 ```
 - And to run/test the extension, go the the Run pane and hit the green button on `Run Extension`.
 This will open a new VSCode window with the extension enabled.

+### Creating a VSIX file for instalation

+- "Compile" the extension as usual
+  - `npm install`
+- Install vsce
+  - `npm install -g vsce`
+- Create the VSIX file
+  - `vsce package`

 ## Requirements

 TODO